ossf/alpha-omega/Mentorship/Software Requirements - Triage Portal.md

   - https://django-graphql-jwt.domake.io/decorators.html#permission-required
 - Make the package version model connect with the assertion model.
 - Have assertions based on project versions be displayed to the user in UI.
+- History tracking can be added for the model when changes are made outside the admin portal